asingh-2151/My-projects/README.md

 # My-projects
-Some porjects which I made
+Some projects which I made